murraydavis/Linux-System-Administration/README.md

-## Linux System Administrator My 90:9:1 Contribution
+## Linux System Administration My 90:9:1 Contribution

 ### A Latex Compiled Document

 The documents in this GitHub repository will allow you to compile a LaTeX package of documents in order to generate a PDF document called main.pdf.
+If you don't want to compile the documents, you can instead just get the book, the main.pdf document.

+#### Github Site and downloading main.pdf

-However, if you are not interested in LaTeX, you cannot simply download and read the main.pdf document. github renders the main.pdf as html so it does not load as a dynamic pdf within github.
-As well, it does not download correctly.
+When you click on main.pdf document from within the github site, the document is rendered as html within your web browser, but not as a true pdf document with dynamic links.
+Apparently that feature is coming soon to the github website.
+As well, if you right-click main.pdf and choose to save it locally to your PC, it does not download correctly as a pdf document.
 The easiest way to get the main.pdf document is just to download the whole repository.
 Click on the green button "Clone or download".
 Download the zip file, go to the download folder, unzip the zip file, cd into the unzipped folder, and then launch main.pdf with firefox.
 Those familiar with github can of course simply clone the repository using either SSH or HTTPS.

 ```
 unzip Linux-System-Administration-master.zip